Reachability and liveness in parametric timed automata: Liveness properties

 We can now explicitly compute the symbolic states (following the symbolic semantics recalled in \cref{sss:symbolic}) for all the paths in the finite tree (not only those that are maximal).
 Recall that each symbolic state~$\symbstate$ is a pair $(\loc, \C)$, where $\loc$ is a location and $\C$ a convex polyhedron representing all parameter valuations and clock valuations that can be reached by the given discrete path.
-In each of these polyhedra, we can explicitly check for the existence of a deadlock: \begin{enumerate} \item remove all parts that are in the past of the guard of an outgoing transition in $\A$ (using operation $\timepast{\C}$), and that would satisfy the target location invariant; \item test for emptiness. \end{enumerate} \ea{(avril 2020) pour la version finale: citer \cite{Andre16}}
+In each of these polyhedra, we can explicitly check for the existence of a deadlock, in the line of~\cite{Andre16}: \begin{enumerate} \item remove all parts that are in the past of the guard of an outgoing transition in $\A$ (using operation $\timepast{\C}$), and that would satisfy the target location invariant; \item test for emptiness. \end{enumerate}

 If the result is not empty then there exists a point in the tested set which can be decomposed into a parameter valuation and clock valuation such that, by any time elapsing from the clock valuation, none of the guards can become true.
 We therefore have a deadlock.
 If the result is empty, by the same reasoning, we can take a transition (possibly by first letting some time elapse) from all states of $\C$, so none of them are deadlocked.
 Note that both operations can be performed using classical polyhedral operations.